ScorpionRom/scorpion_manifest/README.md

 To get started with building Scorpion Rom, you'll need to get familiar with Git and Repo.

 Setting up the Build Environment:
-You can use this [Guide](https://raw.githubusercontent.com/nathanchance/Android-Tools/master/Guides/Building_AOSP.txt) by nathanchance, there's also a [Guide](https://scorpionrom.com/building-scorpionrom-with-manjaro-linux) on our website specifically for building ScorpionROM using Manjaro Linux.
+You can use this [Guide](https://scorpionrom.com/building-scorpionrom-with-manjaro-linux) on our website specifically for building ScorpionROM using Manjaro Linux, or any other flavor of Arch Linux.
+If you're on a Debian based system, such as Ubuntu, use this [Guide](https://source.android.com/setup/build/initializing) from Android source.

 Initialize Source: